 Power down electronics

-Unplug small appliances, TVs, and other devices to prevent power surges or short circuits from occurring in case of water contact with outlets or wires.
+Unplug small appliances, T.V.s, and other devices to prevent power surges or short circuits from occurring if water comes into contact with outlets or wires.

 With an emergency plan, homeowners can protect treasured possessions from potential plumbing Flood damage.